 Why Did My Essay Get Flagged as AI (When You Actually Wrote It)?

-Your essay was probably flagged because AI detectors don't recognize your writing — they measure how predictable and evenly-patterned the text is, and clean, formal, or non-native English often scores exactly like machine writing.
+An essay you wrote yourself gets flagged as AI because detectors don't judge authorship — they measure how statistically predictable and evenly-patterned the text is, and clean, formal, or non-native English often scores exactly like machine writing.
 That means a real essay you wrote by hand can trip a detector for reasons that have nothing to do with whether you cheated.

 This is stressful, and it feels unfair, because it is.
 Below is an honest explanation of what these tools actually measure, why false positives happen so often, and what you can constructively do next — without any tricks, and without pretending any tool can guarantee a detector will change its mind.